wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 3.8.0 =
+- Updated some translation strings.

 = 3.7.9 =
 - Added new shortcode [swpm_show_after_login_page_link] via the swpm misc shortcodes addon.
 - More characters are now allowed in the "username" field.